konveyor/analyzer-lsp/docs/incident_selector.md

 --incident-selector='!package=com.example.apps'
 ```

-In this example, it will be the oppisite of what is included section above.
+In this example, it will be the opposite of what is included section above.

 Packages incldued: